BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

     1. Although [Create Recipient](/reference/createrecipient) requires certain request body property values, none of them are ultimately essential except *senderId*.
 So, you can pass dummy information for the other property values.
 You can also add various field objects as needed.
 For example, you may want to store a *userId* (valid for your database) in a ReadyRemit *Recipient* entity field.

     1. How to trigger the creation of ReadyRemit *Recipient* entities is another consideration.
-One way is to run a script that creates *Recipient* entities for all existing end users, and then create a *Recipient* entity as part of your new-user workfloe.
+One way is to run a script that creates *Recipient* entities for all existing end users, and then create a *Recipient* entity as part of your new-user workflow.
 Another way is to create a *Recipient* entity when a user creates an initial *Recipient Account* entity.

 1. sss